-&lt;sup>6 Duke argues that we have approved this discretion for other utilities.
+&lt;sup>4 Duke argues that we have approved this discretion for other utilities.
 With the exception of Vectren South, we have not approved any similar discretion in the context of a contested Section 10 proceeding.
 Further, the Indiana Gas opinion, prohibiting the addition of new projects to a TDSIC plan was issued after our order approving Vectren South's Section 10 DSM Plan.
 In addition, under the restrictions of administrative stare decisis, we are not prohibited from altering our decisions in subsequent cases provided we set forth reasons for altering our approach.
-To that end, the question here is not whether we have approved the request in other proceedings, it is whether Duke has presented an evidentiary basis on which to approve the request in this case and whether there is a basis to deny the request.
-As highlighted above, Duke presented no evidence to evaluate the proposal and we will not approve the proposal in the absence of a record which enables us to evaluate the proposal against the statutory criteria necessary for plan approval.
+To that end, the question here is not whether we have approved the request in other proceedings, it is whether Duke has presented an

-resulting from implementation of the Plan.
-Because we find that Duke Energy Indiana's proposed programs are cost-effective and designed to result in energy savings of 1.1% of eligible retail sales each year over the three year period of the Plan, we expect a corresponding decrease in customer consumption of electricity compared to what it would be without the programs.
-No party provided any evidence to the contrary.
+- B. Reasonableness of the 2017-2019 Plan.
+Having determined that Duke Energy Indiana has submitted an EE Plan as required by Section 10(h), Section 10(j) identifies 10 factors the Commission must consider in determining its overall reasonableness.
+As explained above, our review of the Section 10(j) factors represents a "single reasonableness inquiry".
+Under that inquiry, except for the case of programs that fall within the category of Section 10(l), if we conclude that a component of the plan is unreasonable, we must reject the plan as a whole. - i.
+Projected Changes in Customer Consumption.
 No party contested that Duke's Plan is designed to produce estimated savings over the period 2017-2019 plan period and that the goals are achievable.
-We can thus reasonably expect some change in customer consumption compared to what it might be in the absence of the programs.
+We can thus reasonably expect some change in customer consumption compared to what it might be in the absence of the programs. - ii.

-ii.
 Cost and Benefit Analysis.
-In making our determination of the overall reasonableness of a plan, Section 10(i)(2) requires the Commission to consider "A cost and benefit analysis of the plan, including the likelihood of achieving the goals of the energy efficiency programs included in the plan."
+In making our determination of the overall reasonableness of a plan, Section 10(j)(2) requires the Commission to consider "A cost and benefit analysis of the plan, including the likelihood of achieving the goals of the energy efficiency programs included in the plan."
 In Cause No. 44645 we determined that the legislature did not require us to define the "cost" of this "cost and benefit analysis of the plan" using the Section 10(g) the definition of "program costs" that comprise the programs in the plan we are to analyze.
 Upon further reflection, we reconsider our earlier interpretation.
-The purpose of a cost / benefit analysis is acquire an accurate assessment of whether the investment makes economic sense - if an energy efficiency plan saves \$1.00 but costs \$1.10, that is not an economically rational choice as costs exceed the benefit.
-It is most unlikely that the legislature empowered us in Section 10(1)(1) to eliminate individual programs with costs exceeding the expected benefit, and to perform this program-specific analysis without using the statutorily provided definition of "program costs."
+The purpose of a cost / benefit analysis is acquire an accurate assessment of whether the investment makes economic sense if an energy efficiency plan saves \$1.00 but costs \$1.10, that is not an economically rational choice as costs exceed the benefit.
+It is most unlikely that the legislature empowered us in Section 10(l)(1) to eliminate individual programs with costs exceeding the expected benefit, and to perform this program-specific analysis without using the statutorily provided definition of "program costs."
 It is most logical to assume then, in our Section 10(j) "overall reasonableness test" that the cost and benefit analysis of the plan" would be the same as the analysis of the individual programs that comprise the plan.